CatFish47/cse15l-lab-reports/lab-report-1-week-2.md

 ![Efficiency](images/lab-report-1/all-together.png)

+- You can also press the up arrow key in the terminal to go to previous commands, which is more practical but less epic than using alias.

 ## Conclusion

 That was it for Lab Report 1.
 Hopefully I can come back to this in the future and reference it, because I know I'll probably forget how to do some of this stuff.